software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .important-title }

-> Exercise 3
->
-> Create a new milestone for the second Sprint.
-Set the milestone title as "Sprint 2".

-{: .important-title }

 > Exercise 4
 >
 > Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
-> If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 2".
+> Create a new milestone for the second Sprint.
+If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 2".
 If the Sprint Review brought up implementation improvements or flaws (e.g. bugs), create appropriate issues for the tasks.

 {: .important-title }

 > Exercise 5
 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
-Set the milestone as "Sprint 2".
-Add the issues to the Backlog project and move them to the "Sprint Backlog" column.
+Set the Sprint milestone and add the issues to the backlog.

 {: .important-title }